 |Mode 3||Crossfade cue.
 All channels, including intensity channels, will fade to the settings in the new cue.
 All other cues fade out and all other active playbacks become inactive; if you need to re-fire a playback, take the fader to zero and put it up again.
 Useful for setting a video playback state.|

-This is the same option as set in the Edit Times menu.
+This is the same as the Fade Mode option in the Edit Times menu.

 Allows you to set a different curve shape for this playback - curves are listed on the softkeys.
 The various curves are illustrated in the Curves section.